sqlxpert/lights-off-aws/README.md

          stacks
        - Set and get CloudFormation stack policies
        - Pass `LightsOffPrereq-DeploymentRole-*` to CloudFormation
-       - List, describe, and get tags for, all of the `data` sources in `/terraform/*.tf`&nbsp;.
+       - List, describe, and get tags for, all `data` sources.
 For a list, run:

          ```shell
          grep 'data "' terraform/*.tf